CSNW/sql-bricks/readme.md

 # SQL Bricks.js

 As with other SQL generation libraries, SQL Bricks was created to help eliminate DRY in SQL-heavy applications.
-SQL statements can be easily stored, cloned, modified and passed around to other parts of an application and they can generate both parameterized and non-parameterized SQL statements.
+SQL statements can be easily stored, cloned, modified and passed around to other parts of an application and they can generate both parameterized and non-parameterized SQL.

-In addition, SQL Bricks contains a few conveniences to aid in re-use and to make SQL generation a little less annoying: pseudo-views, automatic alias expansion, user-supplied join criteria functions, automatic quoting of column names that collide with SQL keywords ("order", "desc", etc).
+In addition, SQL Bricks contains a few conveniences to aid in re-use and to make SQL generation a little less of a chore: pseudo-views, automatic alias expansion, user-supplied join criteria functions and automatic quoting of column names that collide with SQL keywords ("order", "desc", etc).

-What makes SQL Bricks different from other similar libraries is that it does not require a schema or any other configuration.
-Also, it is not an abstraction layer and it makes no attempt to hide SQL syntax.
-On the contrary, it is designed to be transparent, matching SQL so faithfully that developers with SQL experience will immediately know the API.
+SQL Bricks different from similar libraries in that it does not require a schema and it is designed to be transparent, matching SQL so faithfully that developers with SQL experience will immediately know the API.

 SQL Bricks currently supports the **Postgres** dialect and plans are under way to add support for SQLite.
 Other dialects will not be supported by SQL Bricks (see the related note in the *Contributing* section).